- What Are the Symptoms of Cocaine Addiction & Cocaine Withdrawal?

 - Famous doctor Sigmund Freud treated his friend who was a morphine addict using cocaine, but the treatment results were devastating.
 In the end, he became addicted, experienced a nervous breakdown, and killed himself.

 - Cocaine sold in Europe can also contain amphetamine, ephedrine, strychnine, lidocaine, and mephedrone.
 Sometimes it has powder from mercury fluorescent lamps.

-- Some people advise substituting marijuana, alcohol, benzodiazepines, and other sedatives for cocaine.
+- Sometimes, drug dealers advise substituting marijuana, alcohol, benzodiazepines, and other sedatives for cocaine.
 Apparently, this will reduce anxiety and improve sleep, and the “best” choice to substitute cocaine is heroin.
-Unfortunately, some people offer it “on discount.”
-This is how people become addicted to heroin.
+Unfortunately, some dealers offer it “on discount.”
+This is one of the ways how people become addicted to heroin.